Examples

 def fail_task(name: str):

-raise Exception(f"This function is trigger by {name} and is supposed to fail, and it did!")
+raise Exception(f"This function is trigger by {name} and is designed to fail!")

 name_data_node_cfg = Config.configure_data_node(id="input_name", default_data="Florian")